upros/tls-pok/draft-friel-tls-eap-dpp.md

 ##  Changes to TLS 1.3 Handshake

-The client includes the "tls_cert_with_extern_psk" extension in the ClientHello, per {{!RFC8773}}, and identifies the bootstrapping key using the BootstrapPSKIdentity extension.
-The server looks up the client's bootstrapping key in its database by checking the hash of each entry with the value received in the ClientHello.
+The client includes the "tls_cert_with_extern_psk" extension in the ClientHello, per {{!RFC8773}}.
+The client identifies the BSK by inserting the serialised content of ImportedIdentity into the PskIdentity.identity in the PSK extension, per {{!I-D.ietf-tls-external-psk-importer}}.
+The server looks up the client's EPSK key in its database using the mechanisms documented in {{!I-D.ietf-tls-external-psk-importer}}.
 If no match is found, the server SHALL terminate the TLS handshake with an alert.

-If the server found the matching bootstrap key, it generates the bskeypsk and includes the "tls_cert_with_extern_psk" extension in the ServerHello message.
-When these extensions have been successfully negotiated, the TLS 1.3 key schedule SHALL include both the bskeypsk in the Early Secret derivation and an (EC)DHE shared secret value in the Handshake Secret derivation.
+If the server found the matching BSK, it includes the "tls_cert_with_extern_psk" extension in the ServerHello message, and the corresponding EPSK identity in the "pre_shared_key" extension.
+When these extensions have been successfully negotiated, the TLS 1.3 key schedule SHALL include both the EPSK in the Early Secret derivation and an (EC)DHE shared secret value in the Handshake Secret derivation.

-After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the client authenticates with a raw public key (its bootstrapping key) per {{!RFC7250}}.
-The bootstrapping key is always an elliptic curve public key, therefore the ClientCertTypeExtension SHALL always indicate RawPublicKey and the type of the client's Certificate SHALL be ECDSA and contain the client's bootstrapping key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.
+After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the client authenticates with a raw public key (its BSK) per {{!RFC7250}}.
+The BSK is always an elliptic curve key pair, therefore the ClientCertTypeExtension SHALL always indicate RawPublicKey and the type of the client's Certificate SHALL be ECDSA and contain the client's BSK public key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.

-When the server processes the client's Certificate it MUST ensure that it is identical to the bootstrapping public key that it used to generate an external PSK and PSKIdentifier for this handshake.
+When the server processes the client's Certificate it MUST ensure that it is identical to the BSK public key that it used to generate the EPSK and ImportedIdentity for this handshake.

 When clients use the [duckling] form of authentication, they MAY forgo the checking of the server's certificate in the CertificateVerify and rely on the integrity of the bootstrapping method employed to distribute its key in order to validate trust in the authenticated TLS connection.